To support members of the police and criminal justice community with an interest in autism and neurodiversity

 To encourage a culture of neurodiversity in the police service

 More than ever, the UK police service needs staff who can ‘think differently’, to fully represent the communities it serves and to help meet the challenges of policing in the 21st century.
 We believe that police forces should identify individual strengths, guiding officers and staff into roles and career paths in which they can excel and achieve their full potential.

 Our members work with the NPCC, College of Policing, Police Federation, individual police forces and other stakeholders to act as a ‘critical friend’ and assist with developing neurodiverse-friendly policies.

 To promote and share best practices around autism awareness and service delivery

 We want to to ensure that all members of public are treated with sensitivity, understanding and respect when coming into contact with the police, whether as a victim of crime, witness or suspect.
-We promote ASC awareness training for frontline officers and sharing of good practices already adopted by police forces, to ensure that people with ASC receive the same high standard of service regardless of which Force area they live in.
+We promote autism awareness training for frontline officers and sharing of good practices already adopted by police forces, to ensure that people with autism spectrum conditions receive the same high standard of service regardless of which Force area they live in.

-To inform the public about autism and related conditions within the UK police service, and to champion good work by police forces around autism and disability hate crime
+To inform the public about autism and neurodiversity within policing, and to champion good work by police forces in supporting the autistic community

-Our message is simple and powerful: there are many police officers who understand ASC and related conditions from a personal perspective, and there is much unsung good work done for members of public affected by ASC.
+Our message is simple and powerful: there are many police officers who understand autism and other neurodivergent conditions from a personal perspective, and there is much unsung good work done for members of public affected by these conditions.

-We are committed to improving the reporting, recording and investigation of disability-related hate crime (which people with ASC are particularly vulnerable to), and we champion and publicise police action against this type of crime.
+We are committed to improving the reporting, recording and investigation of disability hate crime (which autistic people are particularly vulnerable to), and we champion and publicise police action against this type of crime.